5 Useful information for first-time visitors when travelling to Vietnam

 Colorful Ben Thanh Market

 Not so far from Ho Chi Minh City (Saigon) in the Mekong Delta which is less crowded than the financial center but still attractive in its own way.
 Mekong Delta has a different lifestyle from other parts of Vietnam as people here live on the Mekong River, earn their living from it.
-For travelers who are short of time, a full-day tour is enough to have a general view of this area.
-However, to explore deeper in the local culture here, a trip for at least 3 days will make sense.
-Your journey in Mekong Delta may include some attractions such as Cai Rang floating market, fruit gardens, specialties factories (coconut candy, rice papers, etc.), paddy fields, and many villages by the river bank.
+For travelers who are short of time, a full-day tour Mekong delta tour is enough to have a general view of this area.
+However, to explore deeper in the local culture here, 3 days trip to discover Mekong Delta will make sense.
+Your journey may include some attractions such as Cai Rang floating market, fruit gardens, specialties factories (coconut candy, rice papers, etc.), paddy fields, and many villages by the river bank.

 Crowded Floating Market on Mekong River